evmin/camel-kubernetes-demo/reference/01_how.md

 - [Hawtio Console](#hawtio)

+For details on the building and deploying please refer to [GCP Project Setup](03_gcp_setup.md), [Toolstack](02_toolstack_required.md) and [Build and Deploy](04_build_deploy.md) procedures.

 ### Parameters

 Out of the box Kubernetes provides two delivery mechanisms for the configuration values into the container.
-So once a configuration map or a secret has been defined within the Kubernetes cluster, their values can be made available to the application either as files or as environmental variables.
+So once a configuration map or a secret (externalised configuraiton options in Kuberenets) have been defined within the cluster, their values can be made available to the applications either as files or as environmental variables.

-The demo project take advantages of the latter one - environmental variables - through [Springboot Externalised Configuration options](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
-And the main purpose for that was to allow for easy overrides.
+The demo relies on [Springboot Externalised Configuration options](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) to ingest both types and that gives the flexibility to override them at any stage of CI/CD lifecycle.

-The application assumes that there are four places where the SpringBoot property can be configured:
+The blueprint assumes that there are four places where a SpringBoot property can be configured:

 1. Springboot `application.properties`.
 Values defined here can not be overridden.
 Generally used for Springboot configuration and hard, unchangeable standards.
 2. Custom `default.properties`.
-That's where usually the application specific defaults are defined.
+That's where usually the application specific defaults are defined by a developer.
 3. Optional file pointed by the `${external.config}` java property.
-The file is intended to be used by system administrators that would opt to use an external file instead of the environmental variables.
+The file is generally intended to be used by system administrators that would opt to use an external file instead of the environmental variables.
-4. Environment variables, captured and converted into Java and Camel properties by Springboot.
+4. Environment variables defined through a Docker image or Kubernetes cluster, captured and converted into Java and Camel properties by Springboot.

-**OBS!** The relationship between the last three is important.
+**Please note** - the relationship between the last three is important.

 Options 2 and 3 are explicitly configured in the `ApplicationMain.java`:
 ```java